 T-Mobile CEO, John Legere, recently Tweeted the following:

 Razer is demoing its newest concept design, Project Linda, at CES 2018.
 Razer’s project Linda aims to leverage the power of the Razer Phone and instantly transforms it into an Android based laptop PC.
 The concept is similar to the Windows Dock or the Samsung DeX Station, but rather than dock to a desktop PC, Project Linda seamlessly docks the phone right into the laptop.

 The way it works is that the Razer Phone docks in face-up position where the touchpad would normally be found.
 This allows the phone to be used as the touchpad and the phone’s forward facing onboard speakers serve as speakers for the system as well.
-Having the phone in a face-up [...]
+Having the phone in a face-up position [...]

 When Razer acquired Nextbit in January this year, we had a feeling that they would put that acquisition to good use combining Nextbit’s smartphone engineering know-how with Razer’s own gamer twist.
 After just less than a year in the making, Razer unveiled their latest smartphone which may be the first decent smartphone ever produced specifically for gaming and content consumption.

 The new smartphone, which Razer calls the Razer Phone, looks very similar to the Nextbit Robin, which was Nextbit’s flagship smartphone before the company was acquired by Razer.
-From there, Razer has made some serious enhancements to the product to make it one of the [...]
+From there, Razer has made some serious enhancements to the product to make it one of the most [...]

 After a succession of failures, Joe Belfiore, VP of Operating Systems at Microsoft, confirmed via Twitter that Microsoft will not be creating another Windows phone.